Common Types of Construction Accidents

 While OSHA standards have continually improved over the years, accidents still happen.
 With heavy machinery being used on construction sites, crane accidents do still occur.
 This includes the crane operator as well as any workers in the area.
 Making sure that the operators are sufficiently trained, and that everyone in the area is aware of their surroundings is critical.
-Most crane accidents involve contact with power lines, dropped loads, boom collapses, or rigging failures.
+Most crane accidents involve contact with power lines, dropped loads, the boom collapses, or rigging failures.
 It’s important to understand what the crane safety regulations are when it comes to using this type of equipment as well as staying alert and attentive on the job.

 3. Fall From Heights

 When workers are spending a lot of time high off the ground to complete construction projects, it’s possible for them to not be secured properly.
 There are strict guidelines in place for workers and companies that work at such heights.
 If they don’t have the necessary equipment, it can lead to falls from heights that are dangerous.
 These falls can lead to a wide array of injuries and even prove fatal.
 Make sure you are secured with your personal fall arrest system and take all safety precautions.

 When there is natural gas being used around the site, it is possible for there to be leaks.
 This can happen when things are not being inspected regularly and/or a leak is missed before it starts to spread.
 In addition, be aware of any buried gas lines in and around the construction site to prevent any accidental punctures to gas piping.
 Fires are also a security risk, so be aware of any combustible material as well as the no-smoking policy.